 How to Open a Marijuana Dispensary

-Your cannabis business plan can be an essential partner as you make your way along the twists and turns of taking your dispensary from dream to day-to-day operation.
-Writing a business plan can take as little as a few pages, but the exercise will help focus your idea, double-check assumptions, and help give your company a better chance of success.
+Your cannabis business plan can be an essential partner as you navigate the twists and turns of taking your dispensary from dream to day-to-day operation.
+Writing a business plan can take as little as a few pages, but the exercise will help focus your idea, double-check assumptions, and give your company a better chance of success.

-• USP (Unique Selling Proposition): The marijuana industry is competitive.
+• Unique selling proposition (USP): The marijuana industry is competitive.
 What will you offer that’s better than the competition?

 • Target market: Cannabis customers are diverse.
 Is there a slice of the market you can specialize in?
 If so, how will you get people in the door?

-• Physical and digital presence: Your dispensary’s physical location can be an essential component to your business’s health and growth.
+• Physical and digital presence: Your dispensary’s physical location can be an essential component of your business’ health and growth.
 However, many states and localities restrict where dispensaries can operate.
-Plus, you’ll want to establish a solid website and social media presence that reinforce your brand and appeal to your market.
+In addition to carefully considering your physical location, you’ll want to establish a solid website and social media presence that reinforce your brand and appeal to your market.

 • Branding: Some dispensaries go over the top with their branding, and others are subtle.
-Identify the values and presentation that are true to your business’s brand.
+Identify the values and presentation styles that are true to your brand.

 Medical cannabis, recreational, or both — the type of cannabis use legal in your state changes how you may plan your business.
-If both medical and recreational use are allowed, look at how you can appeal to customers of each.
-Otherwise, you may only be able to open a medical marijuana dispensary, or vice versa.
+If both medical and recreational uses are allowed, look at how you can appeal to customers of each.
+Otherwise, you may only be able to open a dispensary that serves one market or the other.

 Understanding your team and supply chain is also key.
 Building your network of growers, suppliers, testers, and more can help you shore up the relationships you’ll need to help your business thrive.

 Not sure where to start?
 Chat with an existing marijuana business owner.
 Remember your internal team too.
-What are you looking for in employees, and how will you train your team so they can provide the best service while staying in the bounds of state and local government cannabis laws?
+What are you looking for in employees?
+How will you train your team so they can provide the best service while staying within the bounds of state and local government cannabis laws?

-Starting an LLC (aka limited liability company) and creating an operating agreement can be a solid path for cannabis businesses.
+Starting an LLC (limited liability company) and creating an operating agreement can be a solid path for cannabis businesses.
 However, consider talking with legal and financial professionals to discuss potential implications around liability, tax deductions, regulatory compliance, and other factors that could impact your business down the line.
+There are also online resources that can help you set up a company.

 A common choice for a cannabis company is to form a corporation.
 While more complex and costly than an LLC, incorporating your dispensary can be more advantageous for taxes and liability.
 Plus, running your dispensary as a corporation may help you attract outside private investment.

-Your mileage may vary, but here’s a rough breakdown of how dispensaries were spending their startup capital in 2017:
+Your mileage may vary, but here’s a rough breakdown of how a dispensary might allocate its startup costs:

-For example, dispensary license application fees alone can run around $5,000 (and licensure is not guaranteed).
-Annual licensing fees may also vary, from around $20,000 for a dispensary in New York state, to about $150 in Louisiana.
+For example, dispensary license application fees alone often cost at least $5,000 (and licensure is not guaranteed).
+Annual licensing fees may also vary, from around $20,000 for a dispensary in New York to about $5,150 in Louisiana.

 How will you fund your startup costs?